StockManagementLabs/atum-stock-manager-for-woocommerce/README.md

 #####What are the minimum ATUM requirements?

-ATUM requires PHP version 5.6 or greater (recommended 7.1.3 or greater), WordPress 4.7 or greater (recommended 5.0 or greater) and WooCommerce 2.7.0 or greater (recommended 3.6 or greater), but our recommended environment is the same as WooCommerce:
+ATUM requires PHP version 7.4 or greater (recommended PHP 8), WordPress 5.0 or greater (recommended the latest version) and WooCommerce 5.0 or greater (recommended the latest version), but our recommended environment is the same as WooCommerce:
 [https://docs.woocommerce.com/document/server-requirements/).

 **For ATUM to work you need to activate the Enable Stock Management option in WooCommerce settings (WooCommerce-Settings-Products-Inventory-Manage Stock).

-Also, we recommend of having WooCommerce up-to-date as we test and adapt ATUM for the latest version.
+Also, we recommend of having WooCommerce up to date as we test and adapt ATUM for the latest version.

 #####Is ATUM plugin FREE?